Skip to main content

-These research centres/groups provide focus for our research activities and encourage the cross-fertilisation of ideas across different areas of the Faculty of Science, Engineering and Computing.
+These research centres/groups provide focus for our research activities and encourage the cross-fertilisation of ideas across different areas of the Faculty.
 For further details about ongoing research activities, visit the Faculty website.

 Many academic staff are engaged in a range of research and consultancy activities funded by the Research Councils, the European Union, the government, trade unions and industry.
 These activities ensure our staff are in touch with the latest industry thinking and bring best practice to your studies.